 - 1 teaspoon vanilla

-- Stir the sugar, corn syrup, water and lemon juice together in a 2-3 cup microwave-safe measuring cup or glass bowl.
+Stir the sugar, corn syrup and water together in a 3-4 cup microwave-safe measuring cup or glass bowl.

 Remove the caramel from the microwave and set aside for 5 minutes or until it darkens to a rich honey brown.

-- Carefully, add heavy cream (the mixture will be hot).
-If you end up with any lumps of caramel, just return sauce to the microwave for 30 seconds and stir well again.
+Carefully, add heavy cream (the mixture will be hot).
+If you end up with any lumps of caramel, just return the sauce to the microwave for 30 seconds and stir well again.
 Repeat as needed.

-- Add butter and vanilla.
+Add butter and vanilla.
 Whisk ingredients together till smooth.
-Mixture will thicken a bit as it cools.
+The mixture will thicken a bit as it cools.

-- If not using right away, transfer to a jar with a tight fitting lid and store in the refrigerator.
-Warm slightly in microwave before serving.
+If not using right away, transfer to a jar with a tight-fitting lid and store in the refrigerator.
+Warm slightly in the microwave before serving.

 Adapted from Cook's Illustrated.